 Chef Deb Paquette is truly one of a kind.
 A 30-year fixture in Nashville, she’s a renowned female chef in a male-dominated field.
-After graduating from the Culinary Institute of America, she became the first woman in Tennessee to qualify as a Certified Executive Chef.
+She became the first woman in Tennessee to qualify as a Certified Executive Chef, after graduating from the Culinary Institute of America, .

-Chef Deb is exuberant and unfiltered.
-When we approached her about inclusion in our Operator Corner blog series, her first question was, “do I have to act civil?”
+She is exuberant and unfiltered.
+When we approached Chef Paquette about inclusion in our Operator Corner blog series, her first question was, “do I have to act civil?”
 We assured her, no.

-Our Chef Barry Yates sat down with Deb for a lively conversation (conducted virtually, in these pandemic days).
-She proved that not only is she a highly accomplished chef, she’s also a colorful conversationalist.
+Our Chef Barry Yates sat down with Chef Paquette for a lively conversation (conducted virtually, in these pandemic days).
+She proved she is not only a highly accomplished chef, she’s also a colorful conversationalist.

 You are a very strong woman in a male-dominated field.
-I would just like to know your story about it.
 How did you get where you are?
 What kinds of things did you face?
-What advice do you have for other women in the culinary field?
-Just go!
-Because you’re amazing!
+Do you have advice for other women in the culinary field?
+Just go, because you’re amazing!

 As I stated before, there were few issues with man-agers.
 Here is his story.
 Icky man wanted me to go on the road with him and open a few restaurants.
 I happened to get pregnant, and his decision-making process altered.
 Fate changed, and I lost the baby.
 When I returned to work, he fired me and didn’t want me coming back to work because I would likely get preggers again.
 I sorta understood, and I was not angry until my manager told me that the “piece of sh*t boss man” wanted to offer me an abortion so I could continue working.
 D*CK!!